carloocchiena/django_boilerplate/README.md

 7. follow a consistency pattern in the `urls.py` and `views.py`, as well as other dependecies
 8. usual dependencies in a django project are: `urls.py`, `views.py`, `models.py`, `forms.py`, `settings.py`, `admin.py`
 9. django requires a strict go-live checklist to be followed, here's a list of the things you should do: https://docs.djangoproject.com/en/1.11/howto/deployment/checklist/

+!important: in none of these projects have additional security features been implemented beyond the standard Django features.<br>
+The project is a continuous work in progress and this version was created for educational and demonstration purposes, not for production use.
+In any case, use it with caution and awareness of possible risks.

+---

 ### Landing Page